DougDevelopz/WireZ/README.md

 </h1>

 <h3 align="center">
-  A diagnostic tool used to collect systems and database information for Minecraft servers, and proxies
+  WireZ is a diagnostic tool used to collect systems and database information for Minecraft servers, and proxies.
 </h3>